What to Do if Your Finger is Cut Off

 - Gather all parts of the severed finger, no matter how small.
 The surgeon may need them.

-- Put the finger and any parts on ice and wrap it in plastic wrap.
+- Keep the finger and any parts cold with ice and wrap it in plastic wrap.
+Direct contact with the ice could potentially give the blood vessels freezer burn and make reattachment difficult.

 - Place the finger in a jar or cup with lid.